-- ^Q Michigan Mental Health Code for Mental Health Services - ^Q Rule 42 of the Central Federal Register (42 CFR Part 2) for Substance Abuse Services - ^Q Health Insurance Portability and Accountability Act (HIPAA)
+- ^Q Michigan Mental Health Code for Mental Health Services - ^Q Rule 42 of the Central Federal Register (42 CFR Part 2) for Substance Use Services - ^Q Health Insurance Portability and Accountability Act (HIPAA)

 Confidentiality.
-You have the right to have information about your mental health treatment kept private.
-You also have the right to look at your own clinical records.
-If you receive mental health services you may add a formal statement about them if there is something with which you do not agree.
-Generally, information about you can only be given to others with your permission; however, there are times when your information is shared in order to coordinate your treatment or when it is required by law.
-If you receive substance abuse services, you have rights related to confidentiality specific to substance abuse services.
+You have the right to have information about your behavioral health treatment kept private.
+You also have the right to look at your own clinical records or to request and receive a copy of your records.
+You have the right to ask us to amend or correct your clinical record if there is something with which you do not agree.
+Please remember, though, your clinical records can only be changed as allowed by applicable law.
+Generally, information about you can only be given to others with your permission.
+However, there are times when your information is shared in order to coordinate your treatment or when it is required by law.
+If you receive substance use services, you have rights related to confidentiality specific to substance use services.